 Unreimbursed Eligible Health-Related Expenses

 Your salary reductions will be deposited into an account from which funds will be withdrawn to reimburse for eligible health expenses incurred, by you and your eligible family members, that are not covered by insurance.
 Expenses may include deductibles, co-insurance, prescription co-pays, vision care, over the counter medications, certain elective surgeries, etc. Here is a detailed list of FSA Eligible Expenses (PDF).
-Maximum contribution to this account is $2,700 per year starting in 2019.
+Maximum contribution to this account is $2,850 (anticipated) per year starting in 2022.

 Dependent Care Expenses